 - Combination of fluorescent and digital holographic microscopy;

 - Design and application of the Color or Monochrome Digital Holographic Microscopes (DHM);

 - Automatic monitoring, classification, counting of microbiological organisms;

 - Visual remote aircraft detector sensor for UAVs;

 - Design and programming of mixed signal focal-plane sensor-processor systems

-The laboratory with its industrial partners delivers industrial microbiological measurement devices for automatic identification and counting algae, protozoa, and worm species either in already processed drinking or industrial water.
+The laboratory with its industrial partners delivers industrial microbiological measurement devices for automatic identification and counting of algae, protozoa, and worm species either in already processed drinking or industrial water.
 Our industrial customers are waterworks, sewage farms, food and beverage industry, and environmental protection agencies.

 The DHM technology is also ready to utilize in the medical area, by building in to existing or future microscopic products.